Kinda Pregnant

 Kinda Pregnant is a 2025 American comedy film directed by Tyler Spindel, written by Julie Paiva and Amy Schumer, and starring Schumer alongside Jillian Bell, Brianne Howey, and Will Forte.

-It tells the story of 40-something school teacher Lainy, who gets envious when her lifelong best friend and colleague Kate and another co-worker are both pregnant, leading her to steal a fake pregnancy belly to pretend to be pregnant.
+The plot tells the story of 40-year-old school teacher Lainy, who gets envious when her lifelong best friend and colleague Kate and another co-worker are both pregnant, leading her to steal a fake pregnancy belly to pretend to be pregnant.

 The film was released on February 5, 2025 by Netflix.
-Kinda Pregnant was the most-watched title on Netflix during the week of Feb.
-3-9, hitting 25.1 million views in its first five days of streaming.
+Kinda Pregnant was the most-watched title on Netflix during the week of February 3–9, hitting 25.1 million views in its first five days of streaming.

 Plot

 As a child, Lainy plays a mom giving birth, with her best friend Kate.
 After they grow up, both are teachers at the same school.
 Kate is married and becomes pregnant.

 When Dave, Lainy's boyfriend of four years, invites her to dinner and asks her to participate in a threesome, she loses her cool as she was expecting a proposal.
-In her class the next day, she burns her students' books and sets off the fire alarm.
+In her class the next day, she burns her students' Shakespeare books and sets off the fire alarm.
 Kate tells Lainy about her pregnancy when they meet up for lunch.

 Next day at school, Lainy learns that another younger teacher Shirley is also pregnant.
 Lainy and Kate go to a maternity clothing store, where she puts on a fake pregnancy belly.
 She is happy with people on the street wishing her well and treating her with respect.
 She dons the fake belly and visits a Prenatal Yoga class called "Mamaste", where she befriends Megan, a pregnant woman.

 Megan invites Lainy to her home for dinner, where she again meets her brother Josh (who she first met at a coffee shop) and husband Steve.
 Her belly accidentally catches fire and while patching it up, she talks to Megan for a while, who thanks Lainy for giving her strength, so Lainy continues faking her pregnancy.

 Lainy's co-worker, Fallon, is aware of her faking her pregnancy and tells her to stop, but Lainy does not listen.
 At a children's store, Megan's son sees Lainy and Kate and observes the lack of baby belly.
 Steve and Megan are also there, but Lainy hides so they cannot see her.

 Josh calls Lainy for a date on an ice skating rink and then on a City Cruises Yacht dinner and dance.
 They bump into Dave, her ex-boyfriend, who believes her when she says she got pregnant during a Thanksgiving Black Friday sale.